CasparStanley/test-game/README.md

 A test before I try to implement in 'Naut

-Hey, here's our README! *Testing, testing*
+Hey, this is our README! *Testing, testing*